camera info

 Lake Powell Photography Information:

-Lake Powell is a photography hot spot location that could be A location to create award-winning photography.
+This location could be a place to create award-winning photography.
 It is also a good spot as a base for Horseshoe Bend, Antelope Canyon, and Lee’s Ferry.
 Plan on at least two full photography days here at a minimum to explore the area.

 Lens: This is primarily a wide-angle lens location.